 Max.
 Guest to Guide: 6:1

 What You Will Learn

-This 2 day course covers the skills that make up a confident backcountry skier/splitboarder: the fundamentals of avalanche phenomena/avoidance, backcountry up hill travel, tackling lines going down and, of course, how to use that new backcountry set up.
+This 2-day course covers the skills that make up a confident backcountry skier/splitboarder.
+This includes the fundamentals of avalanche phenomena/avoidance, backcountry uphill travel, tackling lines going down and, of course, how to use that new backcountry set up.

 • Companion Rescue